34 Best Spy Thriller Books To Add To Your Library

 “I know my limits.
 You don’t ever need to worry about me.”
 “Thanks, Scot.
 I’ll remind myself of that next time I see you looking like a flipped turtle.”

-The Lions of Lucerne (Scot Harvath Series, The)
+Brad Thor, The Lions of Lucerne

 15. The IPCRESS File by Len Deighton

 Len Deighton first published The IPCRESS File in 1962, but it has recently gained modern readership after a 2022 TV series by the same name.
 This book is written as if it were the protagonist’s report to the Minister of Defence.
-It starts with a straightforward mission to find a missing scientist but ends up with a deadly conspiracy that must be unraveled.
+It starts with a straightforward mission to find a missing scientist but ends with a deadly conspiracy that must be unraveled.
 This was Deighton’s first book, becoming a classic in the espionage novel genre.

 “He had a long thin nose, a moustache like flock wallpaper, sparse, carefully combed hair, and the complexion of a Hovis loaf.”

-The IPCRESS File (Penguin Modern Classics)
+Len Deighton, The IPCRESS File

 16. Our Man in Havana by Graham Greene

-Originally published in 1959, Our Man in Havanna is a spy thriller and political satire work by Graham Greene.
+Originally published in 1959, Our Man in Havana is a spy thriller and political satire work by Graham Greene.
 It follows the story of a vacuum cleaner salesperson approached by the British intelligence agency M16 to do some spy work in Cuba.
 Instead of sending real reports, the main character makes up fictional tales to send back to Great Britain.
 As the plot thickens, he must take extreme measures to hide his deception.
-This story has quite a bit of humor intertwined in the story as the scammer continues trying to protect his side income as a spy.
+This story has quite a bit of humor intertwined as the scammer continues trying to protect his side income as a spy.

 “You should dream more.
 Reality in our century is not something to be faced.”

-Our Man in Havana
+Graham Greene, Our Man in Havana

 17. The Alice Network by Kate Quinn